-If you need an Asian hotel i find this place has some good deals going www.ihotelthai.com over 6 years agoAnswered by Tina Moore via WorldNomads.com
+If you need an Asian hotel i find this place has some good deals going www.ihotelthai.com about 9 years agoAnswered by Tina Moore via WorldNomads.com

 Thx a lot guys!!!
 But my question was more about the border between north Vietnam and Laos ;)...
 That worries me a bit.

 But hei...
-Good advices thx... @Tina: I think I'll do the same border crossing you did and then make my way down to Thai over 6 years ago
+Good advices thx... @Tina: I think I'll do the same border crossing you did and then make my way down to Thai about 9 years ago

 I flew hanoi - Louangphrabang, it's one hour and around 80usd for a flight or a 24hr epic in a bus on shocking roads!
 I'm not averse to adventure infact I love it but after countless dodgy bus journeys throughout se Asia the plane won through in this case.
 Enjoy your trip and happy roaming!!

 Another option would be to break the journey in two by visiting phonsovan and the 'plain of jars' en route.
-You can cross the border at either nam xoi or nam khan depending on how far south you get in Vietnam. about 6 years agoAnswered by Laurence via WorldNomads.com
+You can cross the border at either nam xoi or nam khan depending on how far south you get in Vietnam. over 8 years agoAnswered by Laurence via WorldNomads.com

 Please help by adding any usefull info on border crossings on our (non profit) wiki on border crossings all around the word: www.crossborder.info and help travelers cross borders!

 We hope to grow and provide a usefull collection of tips and tricks on borders crossings, checkpoints, visa info, overland experiences and what's more.
-Your help will be most appreciated!! over 3 years ago
+Your help will be most appreciated!! almost 6 years ago